Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Screenshots ==
 1. Your Really Simple SSL dashboard - For optimal configuration.
-2. The Server Health Check - An in-depth look at your server.
+2. The Server Health Check - An in-depth look of your server.
 3. New Hardening Features - Fortify your website by minimizing weaknesses.